jeroenvandisseldorp/ksml/docs/reference/configuration-reference.md

 ## Best Practices

+### Configuration Management

+- Use environment variables for environment-specific values (URLs, passwords, IDs)
+- Keep sensitive information out of configuration files
+- Use different configuration files for different environments (dev, staging, prod)
+- Version control your configuration files (excluding secrets)

 ### Security

-- Use environment variables for sensitive information like passwords
+- Use environment variables for sensitive information like passwords and API keys
 - Enable SSL/TLS for production environments
-- Use proper authentication mechanisms (SASL)
+- Use proper authentication mechanisms (SASL_PLAIN, SASL_SSL, SCRAM, etc.)
 - Store certificates and keystores securely
+- Regularly rotate passwords and certificates

 ### Performance

 - Set appropriate batch sizes and linger times for producers
-- Configure adequate buffer memory
+- Configure adequate buffer memory for high-throughput scenarios
 - Use static member IDs (`group.instance.id`) for faster rebalancing
-- Monitor storage directory disk usage
+- Monitor storage directory disk usage for stateful applications
+- Choose appropriate serialization formats (Avro for efficiency, JSON for debugging)

 ### Operational

+- Set unique `application.id` for each KSML application
 - Enable application server for health checks and state store queries
-- Enable Prometheus metrics for monitoring
+- Enable Prometheus metrics for monitoring and alerting
-- Configure appropriate error handling strategies
+- Configure appropriate error handling strategies for your use case
 - Use descriptive application IDs and instance IDs
 - Regularly backup state store directories for stateful applications
+- Plan for disaster recovery and state store restoration

 ### Development

-- Use separate configuration files for different environments
+- Start with minimal configuration and add complexity as needed
-- Enable debug logging during development
+- Use `logPayload: true` during development for debugging (disable in production)
+- Test with different error scenarios to validate error handling configuration
+- Use schema registries to enforce data contracts between services
 - Use `continueOnFail` for non-critical processing errors during testing